Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Finding Fish with Electronics

+During summer, locate the thermocline where cooler water meets warmer surface water.
+Fish often suspend at this temperature break.
 GPS-enabled units let you mark productive spots for return visits.
-Many anglers create detailed waypoint maps throughout the seasons.
+Many experienced anglers create detailed waypoint libraries covering multiple seasons.

 Safety Considerations